rberenguel/nt/README.md

 ![](media/screenshot.png)

-They are optional, you can find more about how to set links up in the links file.
+Shortcuts are optional, you can find more about how to set links up in general in the `links.js` file.

 Shortcuts can be more than one letter as long as they do not overlap.
 So, don't use `gg` for one link and `gga` for another.
 If you want to have a lot of links, you can optionally add columns, separators